n33caps/computing/teachers-day/Teacher.md

 **Section 3: _Subsequent lessons with teacher_**

 can say smthg like 先抑后扬 you know? like how you intially found her scary then your impression changes?
+She also calls some ppl by their English name and some by their Chinese name.

 **Section 4: _Conversations with teacher_**